xavsant/stock_evaluator/README.md

 If any packages/dependencies are updated via poetry, be sure to export the requirements.txt using the following:
 `poetry export --without-hashes -f requirements.txt -o requirements.txt`

-For the end-state, imports of modules within the project are done using absolute filepaths.
-This is because of the nature of fastapi.
-To run specific files in isolation you will have to edit the imports (i.e. from backend.utils.data_fetching import WebScraper becomes from utils import Webscraper).
+#### **Import Behaviour in Different Environments:**

+*End-State*
+  When the app is running as a complete system (e.g., containerised in Docker, or through app.py or main.py), imports use **absolute file paths**.
+For example:
+  `from backend.utils.data_fetching import WebScraper`

+*Running Individual Files*
+  When running specific files like app.py or main.py independently, import paths need to be adjusted.
+For example:
+  `from utils import WebScraper`

+This difference is due to how file execution context affects module resolution between a full system setup and individual file execution.

 #### **Live version:**
 - [Frontend](https://stock-evaluator-30590.streamlit.app)
 - [Interactive Backend](https://stock-evaluator-djr5.onrender.com/docs)

-> Note: The backend may take time to re-deploy if asleep.
+> The backend may take time to re-deploy if asleep

 #### **Running Locally with Docker (Backend only):**
 1. Run `docker build -t image_name -f Dockerfile_backend .` in your command line